 Blended learning thus provides benefits to students who learn most effectively in either environment, in person or online.

 Technology allows for the personalization of learning

 Utilizing online learning, you can also experience a more personalized education.
-Blended learning allows for you to interact with various types of online learning platforms, as well as learn in person.
+Blended learning allows for you to interact with various types of online learning platforms and tools, as well as learn in person.

 Since students can have different learning styles, the flexibility of online learning mixed with help from an in-person instructor helps you maximize learning in the style that works best for you.